 4. NOT INCLUDED

 Air transportation, departure transfers after noon on Day 12, all meals not listed above, room service, phone calls, etc.

-Transfers available from Palermo airport at scheduled times.
+Transfers available from Palermo airport.
 Our driver will be waiting for you just outside the arrivals terminal with an Amber Road Tours’ sign.

 Our last hotel destination in Taormina is located 50 minutes from the Catania airport.
-Day 12 transfers are available at scheduled times between 4am and 4pm.
+Day 12 transfers to Catania airport, train station or hotel are available at scheduled times between 4am and noon.

 You are allowed one suitcase and one carry-on bag.
 If you exceed this limit there may not be space in the coach to transport your excess luggage and it will be at your own expense to have it transported throughout the tour.
 We suggest that you bring a daypack for carrying water, guide books, jacket, rain gear, etc.

 Porterage for one bag per person is included, your carry-on bag is yours to wheel or carry.

 Most of the walking on this tour is not difficult.
 However, be prepared to spend a few hours a day on your feet and expect some of your walking to be uphill.
 Age is not important as long as you are reasonably fit and a good walker.
 Our tours are not suited for anyone who has problems with knee, back, heart or obesity.